gayatro/Flight-Visualiser/README.md

 ## Overview

-The Flight Visualiser is a web-based tool that visualises flight data in a 3D environment using CesiumJS and a 2D map using Leaflet.
+The Flight Visualiser is a web-based tool that visualises animal flight data in a 3D environment using CesiumJS and a 2D map using Leaflet.
 The tool allows you to visualize a flight path based on data from a CSV file containing geographical coordinates.

 ## Prerequisites